 Things to do in Venice at night

 Night is when Venice often improves.
 The city gets quieter, surfaces soften, and the main routes lose some of their daytime fatigue.
-Focus on walks, canalside drinks, music, or one elegant cultural stop rather than trying to crowd in more museum time.
+Focus on walks, canalside drinks, music, views, or one elegant cultural stop rather than trying to crowd in more museum time.

 Walk Cannaregio for bars, canals, and a looser local energy.